 A good adviser will make sure the strategy is designed to evolve with you in your golden years.
 If you need to turn on a dime because of a life change, you'll have the flexibility to do that.
 And as you go, he or she can help you find the tools to help fill gaps in your retirement plan.

 You'll make decisions based on information instead of emotion.
 Your adviser will focus on creating a strategy for you, not solely on products.

 The goal is to build a cohesive strategy together that is designed to help you keep the lifestyle you had before retirement.
 Or, better yet, potentially provide you with the lifestyle of your dreams.

 About the Author

 Founder, Solutions First, Inc.

-Joseph Donti is the founder of Solutions First, Inc. He is a Registered Investment Adviser and specializes in planning and asset preservation.
-He has passed his Series 65 exam and holds life and health licenses in California (license #0G02448) and Arizona.
-He and his wife, Patty, the company co-founder, have three children and two grandchildren.
+Joseph Donti is the founder of Solutions First, Inc. He is a Investment Adviser Representative and specializes in planning and asset preservation.
+He has passed his Series 65 exam and holds life and health licenses in Arizona.
+He and his wife, Patty, the company co-founder, have three children and four grandchildren.

 Investment advisory services offered only by duly registered individuals through AE Wealth Management, LLC (AEWM).
 AEWM and Solutions First, Inc. are not affiliated companies.
 The appearances in Kiplinger were obtained through a PR program.